-Masking up: Protective coverings not just for MLB dugouts
+Dodgers closer Jansen encourages masks after positive test

 “We have a big platform,” Frazier said.

-Safety is a concern, too.
-Teammates Aroldis Chapman, DJ LeMahieu and Luis Cessa are all sidelined due to the virus.
+Yankees teammates Aroldis Chapman, DJ LeMahieu and Luis Cessa already are all sidelined due to the virus.

-Frazier won’t be alone.
+Frazier won’t be alone with a face covering.

 “I’m masking up, too,” Atlanta third base coach Ron Washington said.